lydiadanas/Data-310/WednesdayWeek4.md

+1. Describe your implementation of neural style transfer to your content and style images.
+How did the application of the four steps from above produce your resulting work of art?

+    a.
+Define content and style representations

+    b.
+Extracting style and content

+    c.
+Implementing the style transfer algorithm

+    d.
+Apply regularization term on the high frequency components

+2. Comment on what your work means in terms of your development as a data scientist at William & Mary with forethought to the future (please feel free to take as much artistic license as you wish when answering this last question).

+3. Deep Dream script results

-The following section didn't work as well as I thought it would, so I redid the excercise (above is my actual answer) but I wanted to keep this in because the result is so cursed.
+4. The following section didn't work as well as I thought it would, so I redid the excercise (above is my actual answer) but I wanted to keep this in because the result is so cursed.

 The first thing I did used my favorite meme as an inspiration: